ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 }
 ```

-* The `getName()` function can be used to get the current execution field name.
+* The `getName()` method can be used to get the current execution field name.
-* The `getAlias()` function returns an alias if the current execution filed has an alias.
+* The `getAlias()` method returns an alias if the current execution filed has an alias.
 If not, it returns the field name.

 ### 10.3 Writing an Interceptor
 Interceptors can be defined as a readonly service class that infers the Interceptor object provided by the GraphQL package.
 User-specific name can be used as the service class name.